uncenter/tree-sitter-tera/README.md

 }
 ```

-Run `:TSInstall tera` in neovim to install the above parser.
+Run `:TSInstall tera` in Neovim to install the above parser.

 ## License